 The mandible plays a crucial role in defining the lower face and overall facial symmetry.
 Its shape influences the jawline, chin, and profile, impacting appearance and attractiveness.
 Correcting mandible alignment can enhance both aesthetics and self-confidence.

-Common Conditions Affecting the Mandible
+Common Conditions Affecting the Jaw Bone Mandible

 The jaw bone mandible plays a vital role in daily functions such as chewing, speaking, and maintaining facial balance.
 However, various medical and dental conditions can affect its structure and performance, leading to discomfort or aesthetic concerns.
 From misalignment and TMJ disorders to trauma and congenital issues, understanding these common problems is essential for determining the right treatment and achieving long-term oral health.